nealbarshes/nealbarshes.github.io/PAD/Workshop/DopplerAudio/index.md

 <p><u>Example #3</u>: 64 year-old man with diabetes and tobacco use history.
 Normal ejection fraction and kidney function.
 Prior stent in superficial femoral artery and toe amputation for advanced osteomyelitis nearly two years prior.
 This area remains healed.
 Posterior tibial artery Doppler signal with ABI of 0.98</p>

+<p>Despite the ABI result, the upstroke sounds prolonged and the amplitude of sytole sounds small.
+This waveform may be a good demonstration of some of the difficulties in using audio output only in the quantification of arterial flow.</p>

         <div class='playlist'>
         <div class='labeled-audio'><audio preload='metadata' controls loop controlsList="nodownload"><source src='Files/ABI_098_P006RPT.mp3' type='audio/mpeg' ></audio></div>